 Read More on our Website about these different procedures:

 News from North Dallas Plastic Surgery.
-Allen abdominoplasty, Breast augmentation, Breast implant, Breast implants, Dallas abdominoplasty, Dallas breast augmentation, Dallas mommy makeovers, Dr. Harlan Pollock, Dr. Todd A. Pollock, North Dallas Plastic Surgery, Silicone gel-filled breast implants, and Tummy tuck Allen.
+Allen abdominoplasty, Allen mommy makeover, Breast augmentation, Breast implant, Breast implants, Dallas abdominoplasty, Dallas breast augmentation, Dallas mommy makeovers, Dr. Harlan Pollock, Dr. Todd A. Pollock, North Dallas Plastic Surgery, Silicone gel-filled breast implants, and Tummy tuck Allen.

 At North Dallas Plastic Surgery (NDPS), our tummy tuck – also known as an abdominoplasty procedure – differs from standard techniques.